The Essex Rebellion, 1601

-Various claimants to the throne wee suggested, from Arabella Stuart, great granddaughter of Margaret Tudor, to Isabella of Spain, sister of the Spanish king Phillip III.
+Various claimants to the throne were suggested, from Arabella Stuart, great granddaughter of Margaret Tudor, to Isabella of Spain, sister of the Spanish king Phillip III.
 Though there were religious extremists on both the Catholic and Protestant sides of the spectrum, most moderates would be prepared to accept either a Catholic monarch who supported the rights of Anglicanism, or a Protestant ruler prepared to accept Catholicism.
 The situation leant itself to plot and counter-plot on all sides.

-Two of the most active plotters were Robert Cecil, Lord Burghley, and Robert Devereux, the Earl of Essex.
-Though personal enemies, both men ultimately supported James VI of Scotland, though it would seem that their primary objective was the ruin of the other!
+Two of the most active plotters were Sir Robert Cecil (later 1st Earl of Salisbury) and Robert Devereux, the Earl of Essex.
+Though personal enemies, both men ultimately supported James VI of Scotland; it appears that their primary objective was the ruin of the other!

 The Irish question